Armenia–Azerbaijan ties lift economic outlook, Fitch says

 Authorities said the storm particularly affected central Philippines and southern Luzon, with Bulacan province facing further risks from flooding.

-To reduce the impact, around 120,888 families – nearly 433,000 people – were evacuated, according to figures from the state-run Philippine News Agency.
+To reduce the impact, around 120,888 families – nearly 433,000 people – were evacuated from the area, according to figures from the state-run Philippine News Agency.

-Bualoi comes shortly after Super Typhoon Ragasa struck the region, leaving over 20 people dead in Taiwan and the Philippines.
+Bualoi comes shortly after Super Typhoon Ragasa struck the region, leaving more than 20 people dead in Taiwan and the Philippines.

 You can download the AnewZ application from Play Store and the App Store.